 To help team members work cohesively, leaders must understand the strengths and weaknesses of each team member.
 This information can be sought out through 1:1 discussions or periodic peer feedback forms.

 Discovering strengths and weaknesses can help supportive leaders assess how they can better assign project responsibilities and further unite their team members based on these traits.

 Instead of dictating to team members, supportive leaders offer guidance.
 They allow team members to express any concerns they may have and use that information to guide them toward the right resources.

 How: Regular Check-Ins

 Check in with your team members each week.
 These check-ins should help you assess how their project/assignment is coming along and the level of support you need to provide to ensure your team member achieves success.

-Being a supportive leader requires initiating candid but caring discussions that do not demean the team member in any way.
+Being an approachable and empathetic leader can show how supportive you are.
+This requires initiating candid but caring discussions that do not demean the team member in any way.
 Supportive leaders feel and show empathy.

 How: Actively Listen